Mobile City, Texas

 Mobile City is a city in Rockwall County, Texas, United States on the outskirts of Rockwall.
 The population was 142 at the 2020 census.
 It currently has the highest population density of any city in Texas, and is the only Texas city (and the smallest city in the country) with a population density of over 10,000 people per square mile.

-Mobile City consists of a mobile home park, liquor store, and convenience store.

 History

 Originally a mobile home park outside of city limits, it was incorporated on January 25, 1990 so that a beer, wine, and liquor store could open.
 After incorporation, the roads through the park were paved for the first time and full-time security was provided to the residents at no charge to them.
 Until fall 2007 it was the only city within Rockwall County that allowed alcohol sales (excluding restaurants).